 Use your artistic flair and strong interpersonal skills to engage with people in your local community and deliver creative projects in forms such as craft, dance and film

-Community arts workers collaborate with local groups and individuals, encouraging the use of artistic activities to support their development and improve their quality of life.
+As a community arts worker, you'll promote artistic activities to local groups and individuals to support their development and improve their quality of life.

-Generally, they work in areas where there are social, cultural or environmental issues to be addressed.
-They use a range of art forms to engage with these different community groups, including:
+You'll mainly work in areas where there are social, cultural or environmental issues and will use a range of art forms to engage with these community groups, including:

 - visual arts.

 Types of community arts worker

 Community arts worker is more of an umbrella term, as job titles tend to relate quite closely to the role or type of work.
 Similar titles are arts development officer, youth engagement officer, youth arts practitioner, and community projects assistant.
 Creative practitioners are usually freelance creative professionals.

 Project work may fall into categories such as race, gender, disability, health and the environment, and may focus on the following groups: